 I count myself among the fortunate beneficiaries of this remarkable institution.
 My academic journey began at Cambridge where, as an undergraduate student, I received the foundation that enabled me to succeed in my career and make lasting friendships.
 Now, my professional path has brought me full circle, and I wish to give back to this remarkable institution.

-In an interview with the Times, I’ve outlined my reasons for running, and what I pledge to do if I become Chancellor, including:
+In an interview with the Times, and on my campaign website, I’ve outlined my reasons for running, and what I pledge to do if I become Chancellor, including:

 - Champion academic excellence, financial resilience, and academic freedom.